 When

-We are proud to announce that after two years off we are meeting in person once more.
-This year’s conference follows the trauma continuum of care featuring topics on disaster preparedness pre-hospital care, emergency medicine, critical care, acute care, rehab and more.
+This year’s conference follows the trauma continuum of care featuring topics on disaster preparedness, pre-hospital care, emergency medicine, critical care, acute care, rehab, and more.

-In addition, the conference also features other attractions such as a vendor exhibition, poster presentations, daily giveaways and a silent auction to benefit the UNC SANE program
+In addition, the conference also features other attractions such as a vendor exhibition, poster presentations, daily giveaways and a silent auction to benefit a worthy cause.

 The May Day Conference is a wonderful opportunity to learn, network, and have fun.
 We hope you can join us.